 Heat stroke is a serious medical emergency that must be treated quickly by a trained professional.
 Until help arrives, cool the person down by placing ice on the neck, armpits and groin.
 If the person is awake and able to swallow, give him or her fluids.

 Below are some tips for staying safe in the heat:

 - Drink plenty of water—In hot weather, drink enough to quench your thirst.
 The average adult needs eight 8-ounce glasses of water a day—more during heat spells.

 - Dress for the weather—When outside, wear lightweight clothing made of natural fabrics and a well-ventilated hat.

 - Stay inside if possible—Do errands and outside chores early or late in the day.

 - Eat light—Replace heavy or hot meals with lighter, refreshing foods.

 - Think cool!
 Take a cool shower or apply a cold compress to your pulse points.
-Try spending time indoors at an air-conditioned mall or movie theater.
+Try spending time indoors and mix in indoor activities at an air-conditioned mall or movie theater.

 For more health and wellness tips, check in with your AHW health coach or check out our blog.